Deep-ICE: the first globally optimal algorithm for minimizing 0-1 loss in two-layer ReLU and maxout networks: Empirical analysis

 \section{Empirical analysis}

-We evaluate the performance of our Deep-ICE algorithm against two baselines: support vector machines (SVMs) and an identical neural network architecture trained using an adaptive variant of stochastic gradient descent, referred to as MLP.
+We evaluate the performance of our Deep-ICE algorithm against two baselines: support vector machines (SVMs) and an identical neural network architecture trained using Adam algorithm, referred to as MLP.
 The MLP is optimized with binary cross-entropy loss with logits, using the entire training dataset as a single batch in each epoch.
 The evaluation is conducted across 11 datasets from the UCI Machine Learning Repository.
-Since we assume data are in general position, which requires affine independence of the data, we remove duplicate entries and add a zero mean Gaussian noise vector (standard deviation $1\times10^{-8}$), small enough that it does not affect the results of SVM and MLP) to each dataset.
-All experiments is conducted on a Intel Core i9 CPU, with 24 cores, 2.4-6 GHz, and 32 GB RAM, and GeForce RTX 4060 Ti.
+Since we assume data are in general position, which requires affine independence of the data, we remove duplicate entries and add a zero mean Gaussian noise (standard deviation $1\times10^{-8}$, small enough that it does not affect the results of SVM and MLP) to each dataset.
+All experiments were conducted on a single GeForce RTX 4060 Ti GPU.